AzlinRusnan/MovieLens_Data_Analysis_with_MongoDB_and_Cassandra/README.md

 ```
 >![3b](images/3(b).png)

-In order to know the exact genre that the top user love to watched, we use Import IMDbPy and create an instance to interact with IMDb.
-Below is the coding:
+- To determine the exact genres the top user loves to watch, we use IMDbPy and create an instance to interact with IMDb.
+Below is the code:

 ```python
 # Install the IMDbPy package